Marjorie Lord: Later years

 Lord remained active beyond her 90th birthday.
 On May 8, 2008, she participated in a "Salute to Television Moms" panel discussion organized by the Academy of Television Arts and Sciences.

 Recognition

 Lord has a star in the television section of the Hollywood Walk of Fame, at 6317 Hollywood Boulevard.
 The star was dedicated on February 8, 1960.

 Personal life

 Lord was married three times.
 She wed actor John Archer on December 30, 1941, and they had two children, including actress Anne Archer.
 They were married from 1941 until their divorce in 1955.
 Her second husband was producer Randolph Hale, to whom she was married from 1958 until his death in 1974.
 Her third husband was Harry Volk, the former CEO of Union Bank and a Los Angeles philanthropist, to whom she was married from 1976 until his death in 2000.
 Her memoir is entitled A Dance and a Hug.
-Lord is grandmother of Tommy Davis, son of her daughter Anne, both of whom are noted members of the Church of Scientology.
+Lord is grandmother of Tommy Davis, son of her daughter Anne.